 When teams first start down the automation path, they often begin with what feels familiar: imperative automation.

 But the more complex your environment becomes, the more this approach starts to break down.
 You find yourself writing longer scripts, handling more edge cases, tracking more state, and hitting more failures.
-Complexity snowballs.

 Declarative vs imperative automation: Core distinctions